-If any expenses reimbursed under this arrangement are not substantiated, or an excess reimbursement is not returned within a reasonable period of time by an employee, you cannot treat these expenses as reimbursed under an accountable plan.
+If any expenses reimbursed under this arrangement aren't substantiated, or an excess reimbursement isn't returned within a reasonable period of time by an employee, you cannot treat these expenses as reimbursed under an accountable plan.
 Instead, treat the reimbursed expenses as paid under a nonaccountable plan, discussed later.

 Adequate accounting.
-Your employees must adequately account to you for their travel, meals, and entertainment expenses.
+Your employees must adequately account to you for their travel and non-entertainment related meals expenses.
 They must give you documentary evidence of their travel, mileage, and other employee business expenses.
 This evidence should include items such as receipts, along with either a statement of expenses, an account book, a day-planner, or similar record in which the employee entered each expense at or near the time the expense was incurred.